q4chrisj/uptime-robot/README.md

 - **EC2/ECS/Lambda**: For hosting the service
 - **DynamoDB**: For storing sites and check results
 - **CloudWatch**: For monitoring and logging
+- **IAM**: For authentication using role-based access

+### IAM Role Authentication

+This service uses IAM role-based authentication instead of access keys:

+- When running on EC2, assign an IAM role to the instance with appropriate DynamoDB permissions
+- When running on ECS/Fargate, configure a task execution role with DynamoDB permissions
+- When running on Lambda, the Lambda execution role should have the necessary permissions

+No AWS access keys need to be configured in the application itself, improving security.

 ## Testing